 Project

-The Housing Pipeline is an in-progress civic volunteer project of the Data Science Working Group at Code For San Francisco.
+The Housing Pipeline was a civic volunteer project at Code for San Francisco.

 Each quarter, San Francisco’s Planning Department analyzes data tracking development in the city and loads it onto an open data portal.
 This project aims to make that data more accessible and to establish useful but nonpolitical insights on the impact of housing policy.